Victimhood Is Self-Defeating Pride

 Pride also consists of two basic types: knowing better than self and knowing better than others.

-Victims think they are stupid (the pride of knowing better than themselves) for allowing themselves to be abused again.
+Victims think they are stupid (the pride of knowing better than themselves) for allowing themselves to be abused again and again.

 “I would never do that.”
 Victims think they are superior to themselves: “I am such a loser.”

-Victims have the most fun, the most ego, the most pride, the most high self-esteem.
+- Victims have the most fun, the most ego, the most pride, the highest self-esteem.

 - Victims double their pride by knowing better than themselves and others at the same time.

-Remember, high self-esteem is inseparable from low self-esteem because they are the two sides of the same coin: yin and yang for each other.
-Hence, the more of one you have–the more of the other you also have.
+- Remember, high self-esteem is inseparable from low self-esteem because they are the two sides of the same coin: yin and yang for each other.
+Hence, the more of one side you have—the more of the other side you also have.

 - For more information on scripts and more example scripts, please read Games Ego Plays.